Center for Cybersecurity Education

 Provides students with a working knowledge of fundamental data protection techniques for protecting data at rest, data in motion, and data in processing.
 Techniques include encryption algorithms and systems (symmetric, asymmetric, standard, digital certificates, and hashes), Steganography, data masking, and data obfuscation.
-The course will also examine access controls, availability, authentication, confidentiality, data integrity, and non-repudiation are covered and defenses against DDOS and other data attacks.
+The course will also examine access controls, availability, authentication, confidentiality, data integrity, and non-repudiation as well as defenses against DDOS and other data attacks.
 Security by diversity and security in depth will be presented as fundamental requirements.
-Formerly: TECH 6350 Cryptography.
+Formerly TECH 6350 Cryptography.

-This course focuses on operational cybersecurity management issues such as business continuity planning, disaster recovery, identity management, change management, metrics, accreditation, certification, and validation.
-Examines in detail effective risk assessment programs, disaster recovery planning, how to interpret the sources and levels of risk, how to apply appropriate defensive systems employing security in depth and diversity concepts, and back-up and recovery procedures.
-Corequisite: CYBS 6350.
-Replaces: TECH 7350 Managing Information Security.
+This course focuses on operational Cybersecurity management issues such as business continuity planning, disaster recovery, identity management, change management, metrics, accreditation, certification, and validation.
+Examines in detail effective risk assessment programs, disaster recovery planning, how to interpret the sources and levels of risk, how to apply appropriate defensive systems, employing security in depth and diversity concepts, and back-up and recovery procedures.
+Replaces TECH 7350 Managing Information Security.

-Students are required to examine cybersecurity at a program and architectural level regarding issues such as risk management, audit, privacy, Information Security Management System (ISMS), and identity management within an organizational context; and be able to define a risk assessment, security awareness, metrics and education strategy; and then present it to the executive board.
+Students are required to examine Cybersecurity at a program and architectural level regarding issues such as risk management, audit, privacy, Information Security Management System (ISMS), and identity management within an organizational context.
+Students will be able to define a risk assessment, security awareness, metrics and education strategy and will present it to the executive board.
 Prerequisite: CYBS 6350.

-Course provides an in-depth understanding of penetration (pen) testing and "ethical hacking", including requirements and reporting.
+This course provides an in-depth understanding of penetration (pen) testing and "ethical hacking", including requirements and reporting.
 Students will examine the business impact of testing and will conduct security testing (including network and web application penetration testing) in the lab environment that includes: intelligence gathering, identifying and exploiting vulnerabilities, conducting post-exploitation exercises, and reporting results.
 Students will be required to create a comprehensive report summarizing the findings including recommendations to mitigate the risks identified.
-Topics will include social engineering, web application testing, managing a security test, and rools of attack.
-Prerequisite: CYBS 6350.
-Replaces: TECH 7355 Information Security Risk Mitigation.
-Course requires a $100.00 Software Materials Fee.
+Topics will include social engineering, web application testing, managing a security test, and tools of attack.
+Prerequisite: CYBS 7350.
+Replaces TECH 7355 Information Security Risk Mitigation.

-Course provides an in-depth analysis use of industry tools, technologies, and practices involved in gathering, protecting and analyzing digital evidence.
-The class uses industry tools to perform forensic analysis and examines how various operating systems store data on storage media - hard disk drives and other digital media.
-The course will highlight how computers are used in crimes and how this can be linked to criminal motivations to focus a digital investigation.
+This course provides an in-depth analysis of the use of industry tools, technologies, and practices involved in gathering, protecting and analyzing digital evidence.
+The class uses industry tools to perform forensic analysis and examines how various operating systems store data on storage media such as hard disk drives and other digital media.
+The course will highlight how computers are used in crimes and how to focus on a digital investigation.
 Prerequisite: CYBS 6355 and 7355.
 Equivalent to TECH 7358 and TECH 7359 (Fall 2008 through Summer 2012).